ethereum-optimism/community-hub/src/docs/protocol/evm-comparison.md

 ### Gas metadata account

 A special account `0x06a506A506a506A506a506a506A506A506A506A5` is used to store gas-related metadata (cumulative gas spent, gas spent since the last epoch, etc.).
-You'll see this account pop up in transaction traces and during fraud proofs.
+You'll see this account pop up in transaction traces and during transaction result challenges.